The HyperTexts

 I love you, as simpletons may.

-Since poets have praised women’s eyes
+Since poets have praised women’s eyes,

-(though none are more lovely than yours),
+though none are more lovely than yours,

-oh, let me be greatly despised
+please don't let me be greatly despised

-if I speak of their wild allures!
+if I fail to describe their allures!

-Since poets have praised women’s hair
+Since poets have praised women’s hair,

-(though yours is more auburn and fair
+though yours is more auburn and fair

-than Helen’s, who sent fleets astray),
+than Helen’s, who sent fleets astray,

-why should I idly compare?
+still, should I unably compare?

 Since poets have praised women’s love,

-(though I know yours is brighter by far
+though I know yours is brighter by far

 than even the angels’ above,

-and higher, a Halcyon Star),
+and higher, a Halcyon Star,

 it is futile to conjure mere words